An age-old rivalry exists in England, dividing its inhabitants into the Southerners and the Northerners.

-One highlight is the ‘Hole of Horcum’; a deep section of the valley which legend holds was created by a giant scooping out the earth.
+One highlight is the “Hole of Horcum,” a deep section of the valley that legend holds was created by a giant scooping out the earth.
 It also rates highly on Britain's rude place names.

-About the Author: Katherine likes to a get a feel for the history of the places she visits, and seeks out the bits which reveal something about the culture in different areas of the globe.
-She has travelled in four different continents and is looking forward to exploring the rest.
-Her post was brought to you by Carhiremarket (dot) com.
+About the Author: Katherine likes to get a feel for the history of the places she visits and seeks out the bits which reveal something about the culture in different areas of the globe.
+She has traveled on four different continents and is looking forward to exploring the rest.

 This post was written by a guest contributor.
 Please reference the author's byline in the post above for more information.
 If you would like to guest post on Go Backpacking, please read our submission guidelines.
 For information on advertising opportunities, go here.